tikv/rfcs/text/0083-rawkv-cross-cluster-replication.md

 Logical time is advanced on every write request.

-Moreover, logical time is advanced on leader transfer.
+Moreover, logical time is advanced on *Leader Transfer*.
 As TiKV a distributed system, every store in TiKV cluster has a instance of timestamp generator.
-As every key is existed in only one region and only one peer (the leader) in a region can write, it's safe to generate timestamp locally in every store, except for leader transfer.
+As every key is existed in only one region and only one peer (the leader) in a region can write, it's safe to generate timestamp locally in each store, except for leader transfer.

 On leader transfer, the timestamp generated by other store would be bigger than the store where new leader located, which will violate the causal consistency requirement.
-We solve this by this method: Every peer is observing raft message applied, and keep the maximum timestamp of the region (called `Region-Max-TS`).
+We solve this by this method: Every peer observes raft message applied, and keep the maximum timestamp of the region (called `Region-Max-TS`).
 On become leader, this peer advances timestamp generator of store to be bigger than `Region-Max-TS`.

 Besides, other region changes should be carefully handled: